Engin-Boot/health-stage-nishitsb/Stage0/data-collection.md

 ## Collects required sleep data

-It delivers the relevant data required for manupulation and report generation.
+It delivers the relevant data required for manipulation and report generation.

 ## Working Google Fit api